 - Our success depends in part on the performance of the industries we serve, particularly papermaking and steel making.
-Some of our customers may continue to face a difficult business environment, and may experience further shutdowns; - Consolidations in the paper and steel industries concentrate purchasing power in the hands of fewer customers, increasing pricing pressure on suppliers such as Minerals Technologies; - Most of our Paper PCC sales are under long-term contracts.
-The contracts may be terminated pursuant to their terms, or may be renewed on terms less favorable to us; - We are subject to cost fluctuations on magnesia and talc imported from China, including higher shipping costs and higher cost of other raw materials in both segments; - We are experiencing increased energy costs in both of our business segments; - Although the SYNSIL[®] Products family has received favorable reactions from potential customers, this product line is not yet profitable and its commercial viability cannot be assured; - · The cost of employee benefits, particularly health insurance, have risen significantly in recent years and continues to do so; and - As we expand our operations abroad we face the inherent risks of doing business in many foreign countries, including foreign exchange risk, import and export restrictions, and security concerns.
+Some of our customers may continue to experience further shutdowns; - Consolidations in the paper and steel industries concentrate purchasing power in the hands of fewer customers, increasing pricing pressure on suppliers such as Minerals Technologies Inc.; - Most of our Paper PCC sales are under long-term contracts.
+The contracts may be terminated pursuant to their terms, or may be renewed on terms less favorable to us; - We are subject to cost fluctuations on raw materials, including shipping costs, particularly on magnesia and talc imported from China; - We have experienced increased energy costs in both of our business segments that we may not be able to pass through to our customers in a timely manner; - Although the SYNSIL® Products family has received favorable reactions from current and potential customers, this product line is not yet profitable and its commercial viability cannot be assured; - The cost of employee benefits, particularly health insurance, has risen significantly in recent years and continues to do so; and - As we expand our operations abroad we face the inherent risks of doing business in many foreign countries, including foreign exchange risk, import and export restrictions, and security concerns.